Purchases made through my links help support this website, at no additional cost to you. Details.

-The background is a page from the 1817 Farmer’s Almanac.
-I own an original copy, and I’d scanned it for my clipart CDs (see below).
+The background is a page from the 1817 Farmer’s Almanac that I own.

-Over his torso, I placed one of my 205 Eerie Images from a New Orleans cemetery.
+Over his torso, I placed an image from a New Orleans cemetery.
 When I first saw this falling-apart grave, I thought of the Poe tale.
-As I made this art card, adding this Poe-like image a logical step.
+As I made this art card, adding this Poe-like image seemed like a logical step.
 Of course, I changed the Hue and increased the Saturation; the latter by about 90%.

-(Of course, you can reduce the card to the more standard ATC size of 2.5″ x 3.5″ and improve the resolution as well.
-I’m accustomed to trading art cards in Red Dog Scott’s swaps, and they’re often 3″ x 5″.)
+Or, in your printer settings, you can print the card in the more standard ATC size of 2.5″ x 3.5″ and improve the resolution as well.